I always find it one of the more amusing moments in tennis when players try to determine who should serve first.

 While this may not seem very advantageous, being able to pick the side of the court can have a huge impact on the outcome of the game, especially as players change ends after the first game, then every 2 after that.

-Very sunny days can make tennis difficult, and for that reason, a loser may want to place the opponent so that the sun is in his or her eyes.
+At recreational, and even professional level, very sunny days can make tennis difficult, and for that reason, the person who loses the coin toss may want to place the opponent so that the sun is in his or her eyes.

 Who serves first in doubles?